stub42/pytz/src/README.txt

 Although ``localize()`` handles many cases, it is still not possible to handle all.
-In cases where countries change their timezone definitions, cases like the end-of-daylight-savings-time occur with no way of resolving the ambiguity.
+In cases where countries change their timezone definitions, cases like the end-of-daylight-saving-time occur with no way of resolving the ambiguity.
 For example, in 1915 Warsaw switched from Warsaw time to Central European time.
 So at the stroke of midnight on August 5th 1915 the clocks were wound back 24 minutes creating an ambiguous time period that cannot be specified without referring to the timezone abbreviation or the actual UTC offset.
-In this case midnight happened twice, neither time during a daylight savings time period:
+In this case midnight happened twice, neither time during a daylight saving time period:

 >>> warsaw = pytz.timezone('Europe/Warsaw')
 >>> loc_dt1 = warsaw.localize(datetime(1915, 8, 4, 23, 59, 59), is_dst=False)